-Fossil Fighters fakes you out with Blambeau, and his Olympus Mons, Frigisaur.
+Fossil Fighters fakes you out with the BB Boss, Captain Bullwort, and his Olympus Mon, Frigisaur.
 He's the head of the Goldfish Poop Gang that's been chasing you everywhere throughout the game, he's trying to take over the islands, and in order to stop him, you have to get your own godlike powerbeast from the climactic Mt.
 Lavaflow.
 Afterwards, you'll fight the final stage of the tournament To Be a Master, so clearly he's the final Big Bad, right?
 Not even close.

 Subverted by the huge golden mecha from Dogyuun.
 It appears in the intro where he kills the protagonists' friend, then flies off in stage 1 (and the start of stage 2).
 However, instead of a mid-game boss, it's only the stage 2 boss.